-Awards/Recognitions include: Lampman Award for best National Capital Region poetry collection in 2015, haiku in Brick Books History of Canadian Haiku [May 2015], Finalist for the Paterson Poetry Contest [May 2018], the 2011 Robert Kroetsch Award for innovative Poetry 2011 for Thirsts, Hot Ottawa Voice 2008, 3rd Place in the Ray Burrell Poetry Contest 2007, Honourable Mention in the Ray Burrell Poetry Contest 2006 and was a John Newlove Award finalist in 2003.
+Her poems have been a finalist for the Paterson Poetry Contest [May 2018], the 2011 Robert Kroetsch Award for innovative Poetry (which became Thirsts).
+She competed at Battle of the Bards March 25th, 2015.
+She was honored as a Hot Ottawa Voice 2008, received 3rd Place in the Ray Burrell Poetry Contest 2007, Honourable Mention in the Ray Burrell Poetry Contest 2006 and was a John Newlove Award finalist in 2003.

+Her poetry has appeared in anthologies including: The Best Canadian Poetry in English in 2018 from a poem from Ottawater, The Best Canadian Poetry in English 2014 (Tightrope, 2014) with a poem from filling station.
+The First Mother’s Day After Dad’s Death made the 50-poem longlist for The Best Canadian Poetry in English 2011 (Tightrope).
 Her poems have been in hole in the light: The Red Moon Anthology of English-Language Haiku 2018, Gush: A Menstrual Manifesto for Our Times, (Frontenac House, June 2018), Lighting the Global Lantern: A Teacher’s Guide to Haiku and Related Forms, edited by Terry Ann Carter (Wintergreen Studios, 2011), Painting Sunlight: A Trilingual Canadian Haiku Anthology (Wah, 2015), Lifting the Sky: Southwestern Haiku & Haiga, ed. by Penny Harter and Scott Wiggerman (Dos Gatos Press, 2013), Evening Will Come: Women of Visual Poetry (Volta, 2013) and ditch, anthology 4 (canadian) (innovative poets) (ditch, 2010).

-She is an organizational lead: a past-president of regional haiku group KaDo (2015-2018) and was treasurer (2015-2019).
-She is the former director of the Tree Reading Series (Mar 2016-Mar 2018) and former workshop coordinator (2009-2014) for them.
-She was a host of Literary Landscape on CKCUfm.com from 2013-2018.
+She has been an organizational lead: a past-president of regional haiku group KaDo (2015-2018) and treasurer (2015-2019).
+She is the former director of the Tree Reading Series (Mar 2016-Mar 2018) and formerly a paid workshop coordinator (2009-2014) for them.
+She was a host of Literary Landscape doing interviews with poets on CKCUfm.com from 2013-2018.